johnmcfarlane/papers/c++/error-handling.md

 past-the-end iterators may all result if the possible violations by the user of the End User Contract are not tested.

-See End User Provider Strategies for further discussion.
+See Handling Errors for further discussion.

 ### Type Safety is King